samye760/Knight-s-Tour/README.md

 In simple terms, the user is meant to use a Knight Chess piece to touch every square on the board one time and one time only.
 Meaning, the Knight cannot come back into contact with a square that has already been touched, and every square on the board must be touched.
 By the end of the game a winning solution should look similar to this:

 ![Knight's Puzzle solved](https://upload.wikimedia.org/wikipedia/commons/f/f4/Knight%27s_Tour_of_130x130_Square_Board.png)

+### Example Gameplay

+Squares needed to be traversed will be marked with an underscore _ and squares already traversed an astrisk *